-- Please do not put plastic bags and soft plastic packaging or wrap in the yellow lid recycling bin.
+- Do not put plastic bags and soft plastic packaging or wrap in the yellow lid recycling bin.
 These soft plastics get caught in machinery at the sorting facility

-- Plastic bags can be recycled at the Community Recycling Centre at 29 Sefton Road, Thornleigh.
-Or taken back to your local supermarket and placed in dedicated plastic bag recycling bins.
+- Do recycle your plastic bags at the Community Recycling Centre at 29 Sefton Road, Thornleigh.
+You can also take them back to your local supermarket and placed in dedicated plastic bag recycling bins.

-- Aerosol (spray) cans can be recycled via the yellow lid recycling bin.
+- Do dispose of aerosol (spray) cans in the yellow lid recycling bin.
 They are a great source of steel.
 Please ensure they are empty.

-- Recycling goes into your yellow lid recycling bin loose.
-Never in a plastic bag please.
+- Do ensure that items that go into your yellow lid recycling bin loose, never in a plastic bag please.
 When items are placed loosely in the bin they are able to be easily sorted at the Materials Recycling Facility (MRF).

 Did you know?

 Natural resources such as coal, natural gas and crude oil are used to make plastics.
 By reducing and recycling plastics we can save natural resources for future generations.

 Five easy tips on how to reduce single-use plastics

 - Bring your own reusable coffee cup or sit and enjoy a real cup

 - Refuse plastic straws, and either use paper straws or BYO reusable straw